sebs-tech/sentiment-news-analysis/README.md

 Google-news-sa is an application that uses Natural Language Processing (NLP) to analyze the sentiment of Google News headlines.
 For the sentiment analysis the app uses *'nlptown/bert-base-multilingual-uncased-sentiment'* model and tokenizer from Huggingface.com

+## How it works
+The application produces a list of headlines, with a button below warning the user about the sentimental intepretation of the headline.
+The categorization falls basically in 3 categories:
+* Bad
+* Neutral
+* Good / ok

 ## How to install

 ```